space55/nrcc-site/content/_index.md

 - One unfiltered network drop
 - One out-of-band management network drop (for things like IPMI/iDRAC)
 - A public IPv4 address per server
-- Access to a dedicated channel in our Slack for those that lease space
+- Access to a dedicated channel in our Discord for those that lease space ("Hosting Members")

 # Sponsors